selcukaplan/LanguageLearnerAPI/README.md

 based on their choices they can communicate with the others who choose the same ones.
 - While chatting with each other, they will be able to see the meanings of the words in their native language by hovering over the text.
-- they will be able to comment on other users' profiles.
+- Users will be able to comment on other users' profiles.

 ## STRUCTURE